nezirin777/vipstarcoin-lib/docs/index.md

 ## Principles

-HTMLCOIN is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the HTMLCOIN network allows for highly resilient HTMLCOIN infrastructure, and the developer community needs reliable, open-source tools to implement HTMLCOIN apps and services.
-Qtumcore provides a reliable API for JavaScript apps that need to interface with HTMLCOIN.
+VIPSTARCOIN is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the VIPSTARCOIN network allows for highly resilient VIPSTARCOIN infrastructure, and the developer community needs reliable, open-source tools to implement VIPSTARCOIN apps and services.
+Qtumcore provides a reliable API for JavaScript apps that need to interface with VIPSTARCOIN.

 # Documentation Index